rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

 # BootAnimation-Creator-Script

-A  Termux/Linux script that converts YouTube videos or local video files into Android-compatible bootanimation Magisk modules.
+A  Termux/Linux Interactive script that converts YouTube videos or local video files into Android-compatible bootanimation Magisk modules.

 ---